 - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at meetings and felt confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
-All staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered. - The practice had named lead GPs for different clinical areas, prescribing, safeguarding, information technology and human resources.
+All staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered.

 The provider was aware of and complied with the requirements of the Duty of Candour.
 The partners encouraged a culture of openness and honesty.
-The practice had systems in place for knowing about notifiable safety incidents
+The practice had systems in place for knowing about notifiable safety incidents.